attaakkhan/ETL/README.md

 ```
 $ java -jar target/ConsumerETL.jar
 ```
-Now the log has been tarnformed and loaded to psql Database.
+Now the log has been tarnsformed and loaded to psql Database.

 Here is the activity table in Psql
 ```